DraftKings promo code: Get $200 in bonus bets for Giants vs. Eagles on Thursday Night Football, NFL betting

 DraftKings offers new users $200 in bonus bets for Eagles-Giants game on Thursday Night Football

-Use the latest DraftKings promo code to bet Eagles vs. Giants game on Thursday Night Football, and you can earn $200 in bonus bets if your first $5 wager wins as a new user.
+Use the latest DraftKings promo code to bet Eagles vs. Giants on Thursday Night Football, and you can earn $200 in bonus bets if your first $5 wager wins as a new user.
 Philadelphia vs. New York kicks off at 8:15 p.m.
-ET, and there will also be action in the 2025 MLB Playoffs, college football, and the NHL tonight.
+ET, and the Eagles are favored by 7.5 points.
+Giants receiver Darius Slayton (hamstring) is officially inactive.
 Claim your DraftKings promo code here:

 For the full terms and conditions and how to claim the promo, read our DraftKings promo code review.